statisticaltests/statisticaltests.github.io/choosing.md

 ---
 layout: page
-title: Choosing a Statistical Test
+title: Project Presentation
-permalink: /choosing/
+permalink: /presentation/
 ---

-### Project Presentation

 When selecting a statistical test it is necessary to take into account...